 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hayes Center has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hayes Center has few renters and college students.
 But the biggest reason it is quieter in Hayes Center than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hayes Center may be for you.

-Hayes Center is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hayes Center doesn't have a public transportation system that people use for their commute.

 The per capita income in Hayes Center in 2022 was $33,939, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $135,756 for a family of four.
 However, Hayes Center contains both very wealthy and poor people as well.